Abilash143/Flutter-OnDeviceCamera-and-GalleryStorage/README.md

 ## Description

-Take picture from On-device Camera App and store it in Gallery.
+Take picture from On-device Camera App and store it in Gallery.(Only supportable for Android)

 ![Camera](https://user-images.githubusercontent.com/69294119/94018145-e2001280-fdcd-11ea-9674-38abb98626b2.gif)